-Public Notification

-Notification of Crimes of Violence
+Public Notification of Student Crimes of Violence

 The North Carolina Supreme Court has determined that, if a public records request is made, State institutions must release the final results (including Respondent names, violations, and sanctions imposed) when the institution has found a student has violated the University's Code or other policy regarding a crime of violence or non-forcible sex offense.
 The University shall not disclose the name of any other student, including a Complainant, victim or witness, without the prior consent of that student.
-Prior to releasing such information, University employees shall consult with the Office of General Counsel.
+Prior to releasing such information, University employees shall consult with the University's General Counsel or Associate General Counsel.

-Alcohol and Drug Use Related to Sexual Misconduct and Interpersonal Violence
+Alcohol and Drug Use Related to Prohibited Sexual Conduct and Interpersonal Violence

-Excessive use of alcohol and other drugs often precede incidents of Sexual Misconduct.
+Excessive use of alcohol and other drugs often precede incidents of Prohibited Sexual Conduct.
 Use of these substances may interfere with one's capacity, either to consent to or refuse sexual activity.
 Use of alcohol and drugs may also interfere with one's judgment regarding sexual aggression or interpersonal violence.
 The use of alcohol or other drugs does not diminish personal responsibility for aggressive or any other socially unacceptable behavior committed against a victim.